The Ultimate 10-Day Campervan Road Trip From Auckland

 Budgeting for Your Trip

 The cost of a campervan road trip can vary widely depending on your choices.
-Factor in the cost of the rental, fuel, campsites, and activities.
+Factor in the cost of the rental, fuel, campsites, and any additional activities you'd like to check out along the way.

 Must-Have Apps and Resources